| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 is a quest for the essential qualities, through the application of the cyber technology

+and a response to human perception of cyberspace.
 The role of cyber-technology in architecture is examined through an understanding of

 cyber-technology till today and the lifestyle of the Cyberians.
 With this understanding of